thegrizzlylabs/geniusscan-sdk-demo/README.md

 ### Why does the application stop working after some time?

-The demo apps are provided in trial mode – i.e without a license key – so the SDK runs for only a minute.
+The demo apps are provided in trial mode – i.e without a license key – so the SDK runs for only one minute.

 To test the document scanner without this time limit, request a free, 30-day Evaluation License for your own application identifier on [our website](https://geniusscansdk.com).